 - Flooding.
 Flooding creates complicated damage, even in commercial structures that survive the initial fury of a hurricane, and the damage caused by flooding is often treated differently than water damage from other sources.
 Depending on the source of the water in your business, you may have to submit your claim under a separate business policy or fight for your coverage.

 - Wind.
 Wind damage is usually handled different from water damage under many commercial policies, and it’s an obvious source of damage from hurricanes.
 However, high winds can also create problems with flying debris, downed power lines, and fallen trees, which may be more complicated to claim under your policy.

 - Hail.
 Hail can damage roofs, windows, company vehicles, equipment, and more.
 While some damage may be essentially cosmetic, more severe hail damage may require immediate repairs that aren’t in the budget.

 Getting Help With Commercial Insurance Claims—From Start to Finish

 Commercial claims aren’t always as straightforward as they should be, and the insurance company isn’t always on your side.
-Learn more about the commercial claims process by requesting your free copy of our book, Commercial Property Owners Must Read This Before Filing an Insurance Claim, or reach out to our legal team directly by phone or email.
+Learn more about the commercial claims process by requesting your free copy of our book, Commercial Property Owners Must Read This Before Filing an Insurance Claim or reaching out to our legal team directly by phone or email.
 Whether you need help preparing to file a claim for your business or have already run into complications and denials, our professional policyholder attorneys can help you pinpoint the route to success.